eradiate/eradiate/README.md

   State-of-the-art volumetric path tracing algorithm
   </summary>
-  Mitsuba ships a null-collision-based volumetric path tracer which performs well in the cases Eradiate is used for.
+  Mitsuba ships a null-collision-based volumetric path tracer which performs well in many of the cases Eradiate is used for.
+We also provide a special-purpose path tracing algorithm for plane-parallel geometries that can perform up to 2 orders of magnitude faster than the null-collision algorithm.
   </details>
   </li>